Most people don’t struggle on hikes because they’re “out of shape.”

 For expert-backed hiking nutrition guidance, see Backpackers Guide, which offers tips on fueling long hikes and electrolyte balance.

-The Most Common Hiking Injuries (And How to Prevent Them)
+Common Hiking Injuries (and How to Prevent Them)

 Hiking Training Plan FAQ